-Australia’s largest covered lunar testing facility is being built at QUT’s Kelvin Grove campus.
-The AUD $7-million lunar testbed is designed to test planetary rover missions in realistic conditions, as well as space equipment such as sensing.
-The facility is expected to be open for use by external partners in early 2024.
+Australia’s largest covered lunar testing facility is located at QUT’s Kelvin Grove campus.
+The AUD $7-million lab includes a lunar testbed designed to test planetary rover missions in realistic conditions, as well as space equipment such as sensing.

 Yandiwanba (Yan-dee-wan-ba) means ‘to go from below to above’, ‘from the ground to a higher place, or way way above’, in the Yagarabul language.
 The name was provided by Gaja (Elder) Aunty Kerry Charlton.